 Become an Ambassador and Give Our Veterans the Support They Deserve

-Our Ambassadors come from all walks of life and have many experiences to share as they support our Veterans.
+Our ambassadors come from all walks of life and have many experiences to share as they support our combat-injured veterans.
 Some are former military leaders.
 Some are top-level business entrepreneurs.
 Some are highly respected CEOs of corporations.
 Some are doctors.
 Some are attorneys.
 Some have made a career in sales or merchandising or marketing.
 But we find they all have two things in common: (1) They have been successful in what they do, and (2) they appreciate the tremendous sacrifice our men and women in uniform have made and want to support our veterans.

-Our Ambassadors support our Veterans in many ways, including the financial sponsorship that allows these Veterans to travel on our golf trips to Ireland and Scotland.
-Ambassadors can also travel and play along side the Veterans on these trips.
-They serve as mentors to the Veterans, giving professional and personal advice along the way.
-But generally our Ambassadors learn as much as they teach.
-Playing golf and spending a week with combat-injured Veterans who are using golf as part of their recovery is an eye-opening experience and tremendously inspiring.
+Our ambassadors support our veterans in many ways, including the financial sponsorship that allows these veterans to travel on our golf trips to Ireland, Scotland, England and Nova Scotia.
+Ambassadors can also travel and play alongside the veterans on these trips.
+They serve as mentors to the veterans, giving professional and personal advice along the way.
+But generally our ambassadors learn as much as they teach.
+Playing golf and spending a week with combat-injured veterans who are using golf as part of their recovery is an eye-opening experience and tremendously inspiring.
 The resulting bonds and friendships can be everlasting—and rewarding for everyone.